BzKevin/enfuse_pro_2-dt-plugin/README.md

 # enfuse_pro_2-dt-plugin
+NOTICE! enfuse_pro_2 is now enfuseAdvanced, renamed as part of an effort to get this included in the official darktable lua scripts package

 Updated version of Holger Klemm's enfuse_pro plugin for darktable

 Find the original here:
 https://www.multimedia4linux.de/index.php/bildbearbeitung/darktable/darktable-plugin-enfuse-professional

 The version hosted here on GitHub is my modified version.
-The modifications are in improvements are primarily for cross-platform compatibility.
+The modifications and improvements are primarily for cross-platform compatibility.
 A few features have been added as well:
 -Apply style on auto-import
 -Copy dt tags on auto-import (from first source image) -add new tags on auto-import